Floydlang/floyd/docs/floyd_systems_ref.md

 ## SOURCE FILES

 **example.floydsys** -- stores the top of the system including people, connections and so on.
-It also *fully* defines every component and how they are implemented with actors and wires, the setup of tweakers and so on.
+It also *fully* defines every component and how they are implemented with process and wires, the setup of tweakers and so on.

 **example.fecomp** -- effect-component source file.
 Defines a reusable component that has *effects* -- that is can call mutating functions.
 It cannot keep its own state but state may be stored in OS or file system or servers.